Byte Level Research: Website Globalization Research and Consulting

-The Web Globalization Report Card 2006
+The 2006 Web Globalization Report Card

-• Improve Your Web Site By Studying the Best Global Web Sites
+Improve Your Website By Studying the Best Global Websites

 From Apple to GE to Toyota, this valuable report identifies those companies that have developed Web sites that combine global reach with local usability.
 In all, this report rates the Web sites of 300 companies across 22 industry categories.

 More important, this report illustrates the best practices that these top Web sites share so that you can ensure that your company’s Web site will avoid the expensive and time-consuming mistakes made by those that went before.
-Combined with a one-hour conference call with report author John Yunker, you will get the information you need to craft a successful Web globalization strategy.

 Questions This Report Will Answer...